 For fifty years, Literary Arts at Brown University has been a creative and intellectual center for a diverse and innovative literary community.

-Upon the closure of the Registration period, the classes will require instructor permission to gain entry (or to be placed on the waitlist).
-No one will receive such permission until lotteries are run on the first day of the semester -- Wed., 25 January.
+After the Registration period, instructor permission is needed to gain entry/access to the waitlist.
+No one will receive such permission until lotteries are run on the first day of the semester — for fall 2025, lotteries will take place on Wed., 3 September.

 Literary Arts offers a mixture of workshops, seminars and hybrid workshop/seminar courses each semester, many of which are special topics (and are subject to change from one semester to the next).